RancidDax/namazu.tools/top.md

 Once the dodge is made, all players must resolve their Mid/Remote Glitch by splitting into the previously designated light parties and moving to the West (LP1) and East (LP2) **relative to Omega's Eye**.

 After each player takes an AOE, two stacks will then appear on two random players.
-Multiple clones will spawn around the arena, including a line of 3 males, and 1 female in the center.
+Multiple clones will spawn around the arena, including a line of 3 Males, and 1 Female in the center.
 Using the **middle of the 3 males as relative north**, the party must form two stacks in their designated light parties around the female to get pushed back to 1 of 3 safe spots.

 Light Party 1 will always anchor West, and Light Party 2 will either be pushed South for Mid Glitch, or East for Remote Glitch.